Practical Science on Movement and Pain

 But first I have to finish my book, which is almost done!

-Until then, here is a brief except from the book which touches on these issues (minus the complicated stuff about dynamic systems theory.)
+Until then, here is a brief excerpt from the book which touches on these issues (minus the complicated stuff about dynamic systems theory.)

 Good movement is not just about harmonious interaction or coordination between the different parts of the body.
 It is most fundamentally about how the system interacts with the environment, particularly in response to unexpected changes.
 In other words, good movement implies a quality of adaptability and responsiveness to a changing environment.